 There’s nothing quite as beautiful as New York City under a blanket of white fluffy snow.
 Sure, the days following the snow are borderline miserable with black slush crowding the sidewalks and the pain of having to shovel it, but there’s no denying the magical feeling of waking up to a snowy white Christmas.
-Thanks to the National Oceanic and Atmospheric Association we know the odds… but they aren’t too good.
+Thanks to the Old Farmer’s Almanac we know the odds… but they aren’t too good.

 If you’re interested in exploring more of the historical data on year’s NYC had a White Christmas for yourself, WNYC has a handy interactive chart.
 Check it out: